locallyoptimistic/LocallyOptimistic/content/post/code-as-configuration.md

 ## Architecture

-To make an application like this work, you split your project into two types of code: application code and configuration code.
+To make an application or service like this work, you split your project into two types of code: application code and configuration code.

 | Application Code | Configuration Code |
 |:-----------------|:-------------------|